mthgh/Data-Wrangling-with-MongoDB/README.md

 ## <a name="clean"></a>2.
 Data Cleaning
 ### <a name="count">i. overview of the dataset
 To get an idea of the size of the dataset, ```elem_count.py``` was used to count the element, attribute and tagkeys present in this dataset.
 With the result showing below.
-(Only node, way and the corresponding subelements will be processed)
+(Only node, way and the corresponding subelements will be processed later on to mongodb)

 <pre>
  Element Count:          Attrib Count:                          Total Number of Distinct Tagkeys: 1469